-WORLD HISTORY II 2216 Grade 10 1 Credit
+WORLD HISTORY II

-This course offers an historical and cultural study of world history and geography that enables students to explore the development of peoples, places, and patterns of life from 1500 A.D. to the present.
+This course offers an historical and cultural study of world history and geography to explore the development of peoples, places, and patterns of life from 1500 A.D. to the present.
 Emphasis is placed on geographic influences, with increased attention to the development and evolution of the nation-state.
 Attention is also focused on the connections between people and events of contemporary times.
 Students have the opportunity to work with a variety of artifacts as well as primary and secondary sources to uncover and understand specific historic events and issues.